wraith13/evil-type.ts/README.md

 # evil-type.ts

-... for TypeScript
+Generates JSON type definitions and validators for TypeScript

 ## Features

-Generate the following TypeScript code and JSON Schema from the Type Definition Json file.
+Generates JSON type definitions and validators that may be handwritten by a human.

-- type definitions
+Available in both Web browsers and Node.js.

-- validator functions
+JSON Schema can also be generated.

 ## Overview